orrpaz/Pokemon-Battle/README.md

 In the battle, every Pokemon in the bag will fight with the Pokemon in the same position on the other Trainer’s bag.
 The Trainer that most of his Pokemons won is the winner of the battle.

-This Project is based on Spring Boot, and I use H2 SQL DB

 I Also support API Call such as: